 Stephen recalled, “I snuck on base that evening cause I had heard the buzzing of aircraft overhead all afternoon & just knew they must be doing something special on base.

 Sure enough, I found a ramp full of aircraft staged & ready for the weekend's airshow.
 Toned down compared to years passed but an airshow none the less.
 I believe it was the 2011 Great Park Airshow.”

 A July 2011 photo by Stephen Partida of a Bell AH-1Z at El Toro.

-A July 2011 photo by Stephen Partida of Antonov An-12 “Big Panda”at El Toro.
+A July 2011 photo by Stephen Partida of Shijiazhuang Y-5B (a Chinese variant of the Antonov An-2) “Big Panda”at El Toro.

 A July 2011 photo by Stephen Partida of a Boeing Vertol CH-46 (with red/white/blue high-contrast markings unusual for that era) at El Toro.